aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/appendix-contributing.md

 In addition to having Unreal Engine 4.27 installed, you will also need the Microsoft Visual Studio development tools required for UE4 C++ development.
 If you need help with these setup steps, refer to the Unreal Engine 4 documentation, especially ["Setting Up Visual Studio for Unreal Engine"](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/).

 Create a new Unreal Engine C++ project to use as a host project while you work on Ambit development.
-There are no special configuration requirements for this project.
-The "Blank" project template with default settings will work just fine, but you can also customize the settings if you'd like.
+The only configuration requirements for this project is that you designate it as a C++ project rather than a Blueprint project when prompted.
+Otherwise, you can keep all other project configuration settings at their defaults or change them to your liking.

-Clone this repository into the "Plugins" folder of the UE project you created.
-Note, you will need to create the "Plugins" folder first.
+Create a "Plugins" folder at the root of your UE project folder.
+Clone the [Ambit repository](https://github.com/aws-samples/aws-ambit-scenario-designer-ue4) into the "Plugins" folder.
+The result will look like this...

 `<your sample project>\Plugins\aws-ambit-scenario-designer-ue4\`